solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 ### Challenge

-As an independent challenge, create a fallback plan if the data feed ever goes down.
-If the Oracle queue has not updated the aggregator account in X time or if the data feed account does not exist anymore, withdraw the user’s escrowed funds.
+As an independent challenge, create a fallback plan for when the data feed goes down.
+If the Oracle queue hasn't updated the aggregator account within X time or if the data feed account no longer exists, withdraw the user’s escrowed funds

 A potential solution to this challenge can be found [in the Github repository on the `challenge-solution` branch](https://github.com/solana-developers/burry-escrow).

 <Callout type="success" title="Completed the lab?">

 Push your code to GitHub and
 [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=1a5d266c-f4c1-4c45-b986-2afd4be59991)!
 </Callout>